Schedule a Campus Visit

 Evan earned a bachelor's degree in exercise science from Jacksonville University and a master's degree in kinesiology from Midwestern State University.
 He is a nationally certified personal trainer and nutrition counselor and also holds coaching licenses with both the NSCAA and USSF.

-A native of New England, Evan resides in Jacksonville with his wife and two children.
+A native of New England, Evan splits his time between Wilburton and Jacksonville with his wife and two children.

 Justin McCain - Assistant Coach